Eric3939/linear_motif/README.md

 Save the two files directly under the data/ folder, after downloading the whole github repository.

+There are a few ways to run our algorithm.
+You can either run it on one single LMBD protein network, or on all the LMBD protein networks in BioGRID.
+1. Single LMBD protein network with proteins we identified in BioGRID

+2. Single LMBD protein network with proteins that user defines.

+3. All LMBD protein networks in human proteome.

 To run the algorithm, first locate search.py in the script folder.
 Run the following command:

 python search.py [LMBD protein] [results directory]